Regenerative Grower Training Program

 The RGTP invites anyone who feels passionate about growing food in ways that regenerate the land and support local wellbeing.
 This program is designed as a comprehensive, intensive introduction, so while some trainees may have flight time with gardening, agriculture, land stewardship, or food systems study, no prior experience in any area of food production is required

-We look forward to recruiting diverse experiences in the 2025 program, but some folks who may find particular benefit in taking the RGTP include:
+We look forward to recruiting diverse experiences in the 2026 program.
+Some folks who may find particular benefit in taking the RGTP include:

 • Home and community gardeners seeking deeper knowledge and the tools to become more self-sufficient in growing food for their families and neighbors.